Have you ever tried to look up at the sky and connect them to create a pattern? If yes, then you already know the concept of constellations.

 Andromeda Constellation is one of the constellations first listed by Ptolemy, an ancient Greco-Egyptian astronomer, in the 2nd century.

-It’s the 19th largest of the 88 modern constellations of our universe.
+It’s the 19th largest of the 88 modern constellations of our night sky.

 It occupies about 722 square degrees of the sky.